 6th Division Finmark

 A mix of Permanent Force, Reserves and Fortress units, the HQ is also located in Bardufoss.
 Brigade Nord, responds to national priorities and does not belong to this formation but trains with it regularly.
-In the early moments of Northern the 105mm artillery battery features prominently as does the East Finmark Battalion (Östre Finnmark Defense Bn).
+In the early hours of Northern Fury, the 105mm artillery battery features prominently as does the East Finmark Battalion (Östre Finnmark Defense Bn).

 4th Division Trondheim